 of Christian centers around the state.

-Over the past twenty four years, traveling extensively around the country ~ mostly hiking in Colorado, visiting the Northern California coast and going on Vision Quests in deserts and mountains ~ I seriously
+Over the past twenty five years, traveling extensively around the country ~ mostly hiking in Colorado, visiting the Northern California coast and going on Vision Quests in deserts and mountains ~ I seriously

 began capturing the light and beauty of nature in photos, especially the micro aspects of it.
 The funny thing is that I have never taken a photoghraphy class.
 Taking pictures makes my heart very happy!